Am0rphous/Awesome/Reverse Engineering/README.md

   - [GDB dashboard](https://github.com/cyrus-and/gdb-dashboard) - Modular visual interface for GDB in Python.
   - [Gdbgui - cs01](https://github.com/cs01/gdbgui) - Browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view the stack, visualize data structures, and more in C, C++, Go, Rust, and Fortran.
 Run gdbgui from the terminal and a new tab will open in your browser.
   - [Gdb-peda-pwndbg-gef](https://github.com/apogiatzis/gdb-peda-pwndbg-gef) - A script to automatically install Peda+pwndbg+GEF plugins for gdb
-  - Basic syntax for gdb when using the program "remmina"
+  - Basic syntax for gdb when using the program `remmina`.
+Can also use `/usr/bin/remmina`
 ````
 gdb
 gdb remmina